White House braces for ‘extraordinarily elevated’ inflation numbers - NewsBreak

 “But, we expect March CPI headline inflation to be extraordinarily elevated, due to Putin’s price hike,” Psaki continued, saying the impact of energy prices will largely be to blame.

 The average cost of a gallon of regular gas is $4.11 as of Monday, according to AAA.
-That number is down slightly from a month ago, when the average price per gallon was $4.33, but it is still up roughly 50 cents from early March.Here’s why egg prices are quickly rising
+That number is down slightly from a month ago, when the average price per gallon was $4.33, but it is still up roughly 50 cents from early March.Gasoline prices drop eight cents in one week: AAA says

 “I will say that anytime there’s heightened monthly data or inflation reporting or numbers, it is a reminder to us, our allies on the Hill and hopefully to many of the American people that we need to do more to reduce costs for the American people,” Psaki said.